1. Data protection under the EU General Data Protection Regulation (EU GDPR)

 In addition, for employees and contractors working on UBS premises, we will usually collect the following:

-- Detailed identification information (e.g. name, position, title, office location, business telephone number, date and place of birth, picture, ID card, passport numbers and other national ID numbers as required);
+- Detailed identification information (e.g. address, office location, business telephone number, date and place of birth, picture, emergency contact details, ID card, passport details and other national ID numbers as required);

 - Electronic identification data (e.g. login information, access right, badge number, IP address, online identifiers/cookies, logs and connection time, sound or image recording such as CCTV or voice recordings);

-- Personal and physical characteristics (e.g. gender, date of birth and immigration status); and
+- Personal and physical characteristics (e.g. gender, date of birth and immigration status, including visa and/or permit numbers); and

 4. On which legal basis and for which purposes do we process personal data?